Basis-Theory/basistheory-java/README.md

 The official [Basis Theory](https://basistheory.com) Java client library.

 ## Getting Started
-* Sign-in to [Basis Theory](https://basistheory.com) and go to [Applications](https://portal.basistheory.com/applications)
+* Sign-in to [Basis Theory](https://portal.basistheory.com) and go to [Applications](https://portal.basistheory.com/applications)
-* Create a Basis Theory Private Application
+* Create an Application using the Full Access template
-* All permissions should be selected
-* Paste the API Key into the `BT-API-KEY` variable
+* Use the API Key issued for this application when initializing an `ApiClient`

 ## Requirements